 Now can you start to see why 45% of marketers plan to add YouTube to their content and marketing strategies this year?
 Dental YouTube advertising is growing in popularity for these reasons and more.

 What types of ads can a dentist run on YouTube?

-We currently live in an era where you either pay a monthly fee for a commercial free viewing experience (Netflix) or you pay with your eyeballs and your time to watch a show or a video.
+We currently live in an era where you either pay a monthly fee for a commercial free viewing experience (Netflix) or you pay with your eyeballs and your time to watch a show or a video that has commercials.
 Commercials are just part of how the world works, and they are crazy effective.
 Here are the three most common types of ads you’ll see on YouTube.